-However, our stories sure are different from that of our peers.
+However, our stories sure are different from those of our peers.
 Sometimes our purple experience exceeds our expectations, and sometimes it’s an obstacle course we weren’t prepared for.
 No matter your side of the story, you’ll likely see yourself reflected in Project NU’s Where the Water Meets the Rocks, the only play on campus made for, by, and about Northwestern students.
-The production sponsored by Spectrum Theater, will be happening on May 17, 18, and 19 at Shanley Pavilion.
+The production, sponsored by Spectrum Theater, will be May 17–19 at Shanley Pavilion.

 The third annual Project NU is a year-long process that started in spring of 2017 when the director, producer, and head writer were selected for the 2018 show.
 In the fall, a team of writers ventured into the Northwestern community to conduct around 60 in-depth interviews about individual and collective experiences.
-The student’s stories, perspectives and commentaries on the issues that affect the university and the community were then transformed into a relatable, coherent and funny narrative that would make the audience reflect about the problems while having fun.
+The students' stories, perspectives, and commentaries on the issues they face were then transformed into one cohesive, relatable, and funny narrative that aims to make the audience reflect on campus issues while having fun.

-Zoe Johnson, this year’s head writer explained what to expect from the play: “It’s by no means going to be a comprehensive look at Northwestern ... it’s not going to be representative of every single thing about the school, but it’s a broad snapshot.”
+“It’s by no means going to be a comprehensive look at Northwestern," explained head writer Zoe Johnson.
+"It’s not going to be representative of every single thing about the school, but it’s a broad snapshot.”

 The production will have seven contrasting characters that are trying to figure out their place in this purple house without a roadmap.
 The script intertwines the character’s lives in clever and humorous ways.
-Some of the main topics include class and inequality, low income and first generation students, queerness and its relationship with faith, eating disorders, Greek culture, relationships and connection, and magical Northwestern moments.
+Some of the main topics include class inequality, first generation students, queerness and its relationship with faith, eating disorders, Greek culture, relationships, and magical Northwestern moments.
 Johnson believes that some of these issues are well known by the community, but aren’t part of a broader campus conversation.

-Similarly, Shane Eichstaedt, the director of the play, conveyed the reasons why we should take time off of our busy agendas to come watch this production.
-“We are hoping that we tell your stories,” she said.
-“I can almost guarantee that there is a moment of honest-to-God truth for every student here, in this play, and I don’t know what it is for everyone, but people should come see it because it’s true, and it’s real, and it’s now, and it’s us… and it’s free”
+“We are hoping that we tell your stories,” director Shane Eichstaedt said.
+“I can almost guarantee that there is a moment of honest-to-God truth for every student here, in this play.
+I don’t know what it is for everyone, but people should come see it because it’s true, and it’s real, and it’s now, and it’s us… and it’s free.”